ERP Integration: How ERP Systems & AP Automation Tools Work Together

 One of the best ways to maintain relationships is through on-time payments.
 This is another area where an AP automation tool can help.
 With MineralTree, companies can pay suppliers in their preferred format without adding additional workflows and processes.
 Additionally, AP teams can set payment dates directly into the MineralTree system to ensure vendors receive their funds on time every time.

-8. Continuous Two-Way Sync
+8. Continuous two-way sync

 With ERPs that support API integration, MineralTree offers a continuous two-way sync.
 If information is updated in the ERP, it is automatically updated in our AP automation platform within minutes.
 Other tools may offer this type of integration, but one direction may be faster to update than the other which creates data discrepancies.
 Alternatively, not all information captured in the ERP may get transferred.
 For MineralTree, this capability is a true bi-directional sync.